Resources and Opportunities

 April 1, 2017, in the UTC Fine Arts Center – Roland Hayes Concert Hall

 The receipt deadline for the application and fee is March 11, 2017, 3:00 PM Eastern Time Zone.
 The competition is open to piano students enrolled in middle school and high school, and the repertoire requirement consists of two pieces in contrasting styles.
 For more details about the application, eligibility, repertoire, prizes, entrance fee, and college admission/scholarship, please visit our competition website, or contact competition chair, Prof. Jenny Parker

 Musical genres represented include traditional jazz, ragtime, honky-tonk, boogie-woogie and arrangements of novelty songs from the early 20th-century.
 There are five competitions: The Junior Division & Regular Divisions are the largest while the New Rag Contest, Duet Contest & Cutting Contest take place around the larger events.
 There are workshops, guest artist concerts and various catered events off-campus.

 Registration for contestants is capped at 26 persons (Junior & Regular Division entrants combined).
 The Junior Division competition (ages 17 and under) is limited to one day.
 Cash prizes, trophies, medallions awarded in both Junior & Regular Divisions.
 Junior Division top prize is $500, the Regular Division is $1,500.
 Visit our Facebook page or contact Ian Hominick, Artistic Director (662) 925-2036.

-TBA June 2017, at Pennsylvania State University, State College/University Park, Pennsylvania.
+June 13-16 2018, at Union University, Jackson, Tennessee.
 The American Matthay Association is devoted to perpetuating the teaching principles of Tobias Matthay.
 Information about the yearly piano festival held by the association can be found on the webpage.

 TBA June 2017, University of TN, Knoxville, Sandra G. Powell Recital Hall